Helpful Resources for Human Trafficking Victims

 Polaris is a nonprofit organization dedicated to ending human trafficking through policy change, survivor support, and public education.
 Named after the North Star, a symbol of freedom, the organization has helped identify over 197,000 trafficking victims and provided over 45,000 people with training to combat human trafficking.

 Polaris drives change at the policy level, working with lawmakers across the U.S. to create survivor-centered, data-driven legislation.
-Their campaigns focus on holding traffickers accountable, strengthening worker protections, and dismantling systems that allow trafficking to persist.
+Its campaigns focus on holding traffickers accountable, strengthening worker protections, and dismantling systems that allow trafficking to persist.

 Through public engagement programs, Polaris provides free Human Trafficking 101 training, social media toolkits to combat misinformation, and direct opportunities for individuals to contact lawmakers in support of stronger anti-trafficking policies.
 The organization also manages a global directory of over 2,600 anti-trafficking organizations.